You can find the previous versions of our legal documents here.

 12.13.
 For the avoidance of doubt, nothing in these Terms limits or excludes any liability of Slido for death or personal injury caused by its negligence, for fraud or for any other liability that cannot be lawfully excluded or limited under applicable law and all disclaimers and limitations of liability only apply to the maximum extent permitted by applicable law.

-Where the law allows this, the Service is provided “as is” and “as available” and all guarantees and warranties not provided in these Terms and the relevant Policies are excluded.
+Where the law allows this, the Service is provided "as is" and "as available" and all guarantees and warranties not provided in these Terms and the relevant Policies are excluded.
 Slido only accepts limited liability for direct losses.
 The maximum aggregate liability of Slido under the Terms must not be higher than the amount of the fees paid by you under the Terms in the previous year.
-Third parties have their own relationship with you.

 13.1.
 Customer agrees to pay the applicable fee for the Customer's chosen plan as provided in Slido pricing available at slido.com/pricing or, if a different fee is agreed between Slido and the Customer, the Customer agrees to pay the agreed fee (the "Fee").